School Science Lessons

 Stems annual, arising from tubers, often prickly especially below.

-Leaves alternate or opposite, with petioles, often ovate or heart shape, usually entire, sometimes deeply or shallowly lobed, occasionally compound with 3 to7 leaflets.
+Leaves alternate or opposite, with petioles, often ovate or heart shape, usually entire, may be deeply or shallowly lobed, occasionally compound with 3 to7 leaflets.

 Tubers, aerial tubers sometimes occur, arising in leaf axils.